What is our background?

 He is a keen sportsman and, despite his young age, the office footy tipping champion.
 He is also widely suspected to be responsible for a number of chocolate related crimes within the LGS building.

-Ashleigh Schofield – Administration
+Ashleigh Schofield – Consultant

 Angela Jones – Chief Financial Officer